UMD: A Globally Connected University

 PLEASE NOTE: All University of Maryland study abroad programs are financially self-supporting and, therefore, subject to cancellation due to low enrollment.

-Rebecca La Creta coordinates all logistical aspects of the Maryland-in-Florence (Architecture) program and is available to meet with both prospective and accepted students.
-To learn more about the program and complete the required advising meeting, schedule an appointment with Rebecca.
+Lindsey Sitler coordinates all logistical aspects of the Maryland-in-Florence (Architecture) program and is available to meet with both prospective and accepted students.
+To learn more about the program and complete the required advising meeting, schedule an appointment with Lindsey.

 As part of ISI’s initiative to help students gain valuable cross-cultural experience in an international environment, they promote many opportunities for community engagement, including volunteer work and service learning activities in Florence.
 Past opportunities have included coaching children’s baseball teams, assistant teaching in elementary schools, and volunteering at local churches and synagogues.
 Participating in such projects will give you invaluable hands-on experience and an extraordinary out-of-classroom exposure to the culture, language, and people of Italy.
 See the ISI website for more details.